pachadotdev/analogsea/cran-comments.md

 ---

-This release includes many new functions, and a number of bug fixes.
+This release includes many new functions, and some improved documentation.

 Thanks!
 Scott Chamberlain